andietranofficial/Hotel-Reviews-with-Gen-AI-Snowflake/README.md

 # Steps
 1. Create a database named "hotel_reviews" with one table "hotel_reviews"
 2. Create a notebook
-3. Install python package: snowflake-ml-python
+3. Install python package: snowflake-ml-python, import neccesary libraries for each task below
 4. Analysing with Python and SQL

    4.1 Discover the dataset